 In joining the full-time staff at OSRUI, Allisa is bringing with her 25 years of camping and administrative experience from the JCC of Chicago.
 Allisa and her husband Kevin, have been the co-Youth Group Directors of the Jew Crew at Congregation Or Shalom for the past 14 years.
 Allisa with Kevin, their two girls, Baylee and Piper, and two cats, Kylo and Stormy, live in Vernon Hills, IL.
 Other than OSRUI, her family’s favorite places to visit are Disney World and Disneyland.

 Reach out to Allisa with any accounting, bookkeeping & financial questions, or if you are looking for advice on planning a Disney Vacation!

 NFTY Midwest Mentor

 Molly Fidlow (she/her/hers) began her camp journey in 2011 as a Tzofim camper.
 From 2011-2022, she spent time as a camper and staff member at OSRUI.
 In high school, Molly was both a participant and leader in NFTY-CAR.
 She fell in love with the Jewish community NFTY brought her, and has made Judaism a big part of her life since then.
 Her favorite NFTY memory is planning NFTY convention in 2017.

-Molly completed her undergraduate degree at Loyola Chicago in May 2022 where she graduated with a B.A. in Political Science.
-She is very excited to see where her new post-grad life takes her.
+Molly completed her undergraduate degree at Loyola Chicago in May 2022 where she graduated with a B.A. in political science.
 During her time at Loyola, Molly worked on both Loyola and Metro Chicago Hillel leadership teams, with her last year being spent as the President of Loyola Hillel.
-In addition, she worked for 3 years as the Israel Education Intern under the Jewish United Fund and taught at several local synagogues.
+In addition, she worked for 3 years as the Israel Education Intern for the Jewish United Fund and taught at several local synagogues.

-When not working with the Jewish community, Molly enjoys reading, theatre, cooking, and playing the French Horn.
-She is super excited to be joining the NFTY/Camp teams and cannot wait to keep building up the community she loves so much.
+When not working with the Jewish community, Molly enjoys reading, theatre, cooking, and playing the French horn.
+She is super excited to be a part of the NFTY/Camp teams and cannot wait to keep building up the community she loves so much.